-Peter Tippett, MD, PhD, is a Health IT and Computer Security pioneer, visionary and an active co-Chairman of the Board.
+Peter Tippett, MD, PhD, is a Health IT and Computer Security pioneer, visionary and an active member of the Board.
 Tippett most recently served as the Chief Medical Officer and VP of industry solutions at Verizon.
 An information security pioneer, Tippett has led the computer security industry for more than 20 years, initially as a vendor of security products, and more recently as a key strategist.
 He is widely credited with creating the first commercial anti-virus product that later became Norton AntiVirus.
 Tippett is frequently quoted and has written many articles and papers on enterprise information technology, health IT and information security.

 Raghu Sugavanam has more than 25 years of experience in the software industry with a focus in deploying technology solutions for the direct marketing industry.
 He has managed the successful deployment of large-scale direct marketing database solutions for several Fortune 1000 companies in the healthcare, technology, finance and retail industries.
 As Anvita’s chief technology officer, Sugavanam is the head of IT strategy, and leads the information technology group.